Good to know

 Applications.
 This aggressive rock climbing shoe is intended for sport routes and bouldering, whether indoors or outdoors.
 Its medium-stiff build and hard-wearing components make it a competent tool for negotiating steep overhangs.

 A low-top climbing shoe for men is the Mad Rock Drone HV.
-Its purely synthetic upper might only provide a little bit of stretch, if not none at all.
 In its highly asymmetric interior, the foot is expected to bend inward.
 It comes with a broader toe box, thanks to its high-volume construction.

 Two fit-centric technologies are part of this Mad Rock offering—a 3D expandable heel and the Arch Flex system.
 The former provides a versatile fit around the heel.
 The latter, on the other hand, makes the arch region extra snug, promising a locked-in enclosure for the user.